joelStod/FaceEmo/README.md

 Change log:
 ===========
-See scripts for details of changes for each script, especially fitibt

-To Version 1.2, model development and fits were tested yielding maximum likelihood fits and the use of a guessing parameter.

-Major differences from prior versions are the removal of normalization from the activation matrix initialization.
-The normalization procedure divided an activation guassian by the sum of all gaussians and biased activation at the edges.

-We also examine the effects on weight matrix updates from extreme morphs yielding a limit of s at 1 which is based on feedback.
-Full notes on this are added in "BoundsOfS".

-Finally, Version 1.3 is refactored and has a minor bug fix in assignment of angry to happy choices for some extreme values.
+% 1.1       Initial attempt with base code and sum of squares fitting.
+% 1.2rm     Addition of random starts as well as maximum likelihood fit.
+%           Bayesean test with beta distribution (failed but left in)
+% 1.3       Removal of normalization because normalization emphasizes
+%           extreme morphs.
+%           Option: Normalization commented out in two places.
+Noted with 'normalize'.
+%           Bound s, epsilon, and sigma starting values adjusted to avoid false starts.
+%           Add weight, choiceprob, and output graphs by trial for QC.
+%           Refactoring code for maintenance.
+% 1.4       Estimation of learning rate is now adjusted by sigma,
+%               yielding the maximimum effective learning rate.
+%           Option: Evaluate estimation of initial weights as a logistic or linear by commented code.

 Files:
 ======
-Scripts with the prefix "w" are simply wrappers that translate data from different projects and call fitIBT.
+Scripts with the prefix "w" are simply wrappers that translate data from different projects and call minimizeFit, wPostfMRI used in Stoddard et al., 2023 is included as an example.

-fitIBT calls other functions depending on user preferences, including models, which begin with the prefix "mod."
+minimizeFit calls other functions depending on user preferences, including models, which begin with the prefix "mod."

-Asymmetric learning is shown in modA
+Version 1.4 is included here, though an example of assymmetric learning is shown in modA.

-All scripts and example graphs may be opened in MatLab.
+All scripts and example graphs (with .fig extension) may be opened in MatLab.

 Branches:
 =========